• Book now and save up to $700! 28-30 July 2026 | Sydney, Australia

 Speaking at

-How can organisatoins prepare for the key regulatory, market and climate shifts to watch?
+How can organisations prepare for the key regulatory, market and climate shifts to watch?

 Andrew Thai